 - neutral protein powder → flour

-- psyllium husks → chia seeds, flaxseed meal
+- psyllium husks → chia seeds or flaxseed meal

-- sunflower seeds → other seeds such as pumpkin seeds or omit
+- sunflower seeds → other seeds or nuts (e.g. pumpkin seeds) or omit

-- soy quark → another (vegan) quark or (vegan) yogurt
+- soy quark → other (vegan) quark or (vegan) yogurt

-Our protein rolls are vegan, but you can of course use non-vegan ingredients if you wish!
+These protein rolls are vegan, but you can of course use non-vegan ingredients if you prefer!

 20 Minuten